 In England, the great title of The Dowry of Mary reflects the deep devotion of the people of this country to the Mother of God to whom, down the centuries, our peoples have turned in times of war, trial and tribulation.

-The Novena presented for the Feast of Our Lady of Walsingham involves some set Novena prayers with a different intention each day for the needs of our Country and Church.
+The Novena presented for the celebration of Our Lady of Walsingham involves some set Novena prayers with a different intention each day for the needs of our Country and Church.
 The Novena starts on 15th September and finishes on 23rd September.
 The Novena may also be said at any time of the year for special intentions or ahead of a pilgrimage.

 Walsingham for centuries has been the cradle of Marian Devotion in England.
 Praying to the Mother of God is an integral part of our Catholic Faith.
 It is one of the first ways we learn to pray as children.
 We turn to Mary, the Mother of Jesus for we are all her sons and daughters.
 Jesus’s last action on earth, in his dying breath, was to entrust all people, into his Mother’s Maternal care, when he said “Mother this is your son, son this is your Mother” (John 19:26-27).
 We pray to Mary asking for her Maternal Intercession and her loving, motherly and protective gaze upon us.
 It is as natural as breathing that we turn to our Heavenly Mother in times of need, crisis, tears and temptation.
 Jesus always hears his Mother’s pleas on our behalf.